rustic-rs/docs/src/breaking_changes.md

 This document lists all user facing breaking changes in `rustic` and provides guidance on how to migrate from one version to another.

+## 0.10.0

+### Configuration File

+The way we merge values (merge precedence change from overwrite older values, to ignore new values) in `options`, `options-hot`, `options-cold` for the `BackendOptions` has changed.
+Please make sure, that your workflow is still working as intended, especially that the configuration is applied as you wanted it.

 ## 0.9.0

 ### Configuration File